Ugdhar/structest/README.md

 Thanks to these guys for helping me find the places I missed stuff!

-If anyone has any good links to references explaining how feature Platement configuration works, or structure Templates, definitely open an issue with links or something!
+If anyone has any good links to references explaining how feature Placement configuration works, or structure Templates, definitely open an issue with links or something!